HUJI-DANSS/LogMemcached/README.md

 ## Known issues, bugs and missing features

+What is needed to improve LogMemcached, and make it production ready:

 * prepend and append command's items does not replicate well - the items are replicated fine, but they are allocated twice.
 First, there is an allocation in "process_update_command" in memcached.c, see "FIXME" comment near "item_alloc".
 Then, they are alloceted again in "do_store_item" in memcached.c.
 The allocated item in process_update_command will stay "ITEM_DIRTY" forever, crushing the replication process.
 Without replication, the system will work fine (one prepend/append item will stay "ITEM_DIRTY" and the other one will be stored normally).
 * during replication, the systems waits for "ITEM_DIRTY" flag to disappear - it make sense, but what if because of some problem, an item stayed in "ITEM_DIRTY" state forever?
 Like in the bug above?
 This will cause the replication process to crush.
 The system should wait some time until the "ITEM_DIRTY" flag is removed, and if it's not removed, to keep further if possible, or to ping the master that some problem occurred - causing the master to mark the item with "ITEM_CORRUPTED" flag.
 Beware of consistency problems here.
 * memory ghost - sometimes, during replications, weird things are happening.
 One such place is "do_store_replication" in memcached.c, see "FIXME" comment there. safe_buf (and buf) sometimes, every hundreds of thousands of reads is modified during the run.
 For example, there is an 'if' statement (if ((flags & ITEM_STORED) && !(flags & ITEM_DIRTY) && !(flags & ITEM_CYCLE))) that shows that it->it_data_flags is not ITEM_STORED, but then, during the run, in the last 'else' statement in that 'if' statement, it->it_data_flags is ITEM_STORED - hence, someone modified it.
 As a patch for now, the flag to the stack before doing any comparison (i.e. there is no direct comparison to safe_buf (or buf).
 Probably the problem is caused because the NIC, or some CPU reordering.
 Not sure.
 The bug is reproduces easily if the comparison is done to it->it_data_flags directly (i.e. to safe_buf or buf), and there is a client that store big items (32KB or above) nonstop.